 The FlyEase, lace-free closure system includes a wraparound zipper that comes with a convenient hook-and-loop strap that provides a secured fit with a single motion.

 Custom Adaptive Clothing by the Cover Up Shop sports a slogan stating, “Adaptive Clothing That Doesn’t Look Like Adaptive Clothing.”
-This brand offers an innovative alternative to conventional clothing items for people with impaired mobility or limited dexterity.
+This brand offers an innovative alternative to conventional clothing for people with impaired mobility or limited dexterity.

 The brand provides three options: